robindavidgames/ci-project05/README.md

 ### Navigation Bar
 The navigation bar allows users to browse products by category, search, login, logout, access their profile, and view the shopping cart.
 If they are a superuser, it also lets them open the "Add an Item" form.
 It sticks to the top of the top of the window when the user scrolls down the page.

+### Messages
+Messages are displayed below the navigation bar.
+Messages appear when the user makes any changes to their bag, logs in, logs out, completes the checkout, etc. The message div is dismissed after 3 seconds, using a small piece of JS code.

 ### Footer
 The footer contains links to social media and other important information.
 Links have the rel="noopener" attribute.